 DOCG

-Veneto has numerous wines classified as DOCG (Denomination of Controlled and Guaranteed Origin), including Amarone della Valpolicella, Recioto di Soave and Prosecco Superiore di Conegliano-Valdobbiadene.
+Veneto boasts numerous wines classified as DOCG (Controlled and Guaranteed Designation of Origin), including Amarone della Valpolicella, Recioto di Soave, and Prosecco Superiore di Conegliano-Valdobbiadene.

 DOC

-The region also boasts several DOC denominations (Controlled Designation of Origin), such as Bardolino, Valpolicella, Soave and Lugana, which attest to the quality and typicality of the wines produced.
+The region also boasts several DOC (Controlled Designation of Origin) denominations, such as Bardolino, Valpolicella, Soave, and Lugana, which attest to the quality and uniqueness of the wines produced.

-Finally, wines that do not fall under the DOC and DOCG denominations can be classified as IGT (Indicazione Geografica Tipica) Veneto, a more flexible category that allows the use of a wider range of grape varieties and production methods.
+Finally, wines that do not fall under the DOC and DOCG designations can be classified as IGT (Indicazione Geografica Tipica) Veneto, a more flexible category that allows for the use of a wider range of grape varieties and production methods.

 Red wines from Veneto